JonTuck/GitHubWorkFlow/live_course_git_hub/Sessions/session1.1/task.md

 			 a:hover {color:#FF00FF;}     /* mouse over link */
    		     a:active {color:#0000FF;}    /* selected link */

-* Resize the image and centre align it.
+* Insert an image into the main section and centre align it
 * Remove the bullet points from the `<ul>` nav list **(Optional)**
+* Create two further side by side sections in the main #section